EEymann/add-elements/README.md

 ## Description

 _These examples come from teamtreehouse.com.
 This program demonstrates how to add items to an array using the push and unshift methods.
 Use the push method to add an item to the end of an array.
-Use the unshift method to add an item to the end of an array._
+Use the unshift method to add an item to the beginning of an array._

 ## Setup/Installation Requirements